Activity Report for the Quarter ended December 2022

-/EIN News/ -- SYDNEY, Australia, Feb.
-01, 2023 (GLOBE NEWSWIRE) -- Lithium Power International Limited (ASX:LPI) (“LPI” or “the Company”) is pleased to provide shareholders with an overview of quarterly activities for the period ending 31 December 2022 (“Quarter”, “Reporting Period”), including subsequent events that might have a significant impact between 31 December 2022 and the issuance date of this Report.
+SYDNEY, Australia, Feb.
+01, 2023 (GLOBE NEWSWIRE) -- Lithium Power International Limited LPI ("LPI" or "the Company") is pleased to provide shareholders with an overview of quarterly activities for the period ending 31 December 2022 ("Quarter", "Reporting Period"), including subsequent events that might have a significant impact between 31 December 2022 and the issuance date of this Report.

 Significantly exceeds industry standard specifications for battery grade lithium carbonate of 99.5%.